tdenkinger/resume/resume.markdown

 * I managed the Ariama project for Sony Music Entertainment.
 Ariama was an online classical music store selling high quality digital music files and presenting classical-centric metadata in a unique manner.

 * I designed and built the content processing system and other systems that support Ariama’s operations.
 This includes metadata cleanup and normalization systems, media transcoding, data warehouse operations, and sales reporting.
+These systems were Ruby-based.

 * As a content management system expert, I consulted with LimeWire LLC in their due diligence process considering the purchase of one of their competitors.